 ISA's curriculum is designed to promote students' development in a series of "Performance Outcomes" created by the Asia Society, one of our educational partners.
 We also strive to nurture inquisitive and productive "Habits of Mind."
 The ISA Graduate Profile describes these Performance Outcomes and Habits of Mind.

-NEISD High School Course Catalogue ISA Elective Course Descriptions
+NEISD High School Course Descriptions ISA Elective Course Descriptions

 Click HERE for links to the most up-to-date course choice slips for 9-12 grades.